The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : I wanna go!
 Judy Geller

 : That's a lot of information to get in thirty seconds.
 All right, Joey, if you wanna leave, just leave.
-Rachel, no, you weren't supposed to put peas in the trifle.
+Rachel, no, you weren't supposed to put beef in the trifle.
 It did not taste good.
 Phoebe, I'm sorry, but I think Jacques Cousteau is dead.
 Monica, why you felt you had to hide the fact that you had an important relationship is beyond me.

 : I think he's stoned again.
 Chandler